webyrd/Barliman/README.md

 TODO:

-* get rid of hardcoded path to Chez executable
 * kill all running Chez processes spawned by the editor each time the program text changes
 * add documentation/tutorial
+* add paper prototype for desired features
+* get rid of hardcoded path to Chez executable
 * add input/output examples
 * find a cleaner and more flexible way to construct the program sent to Chez
 * create process tree to try the examples